pghvlaans/sbotools/development/index.md

 * `sbohints`: Allow for separate compat32 hints and pre-build commands

 Nothing else for now, but requests are welcome and will receive due consideration.

+## Ready for the Next Version

+* `sboinstall`, `sboupgrade`: Add a summary with successful builds and time taken at the end